How to safely clean out ears at home

-If you need something more effective to soften the wax and avoid the need to dig deep into the ear canal, you can use some home remedies like baby oil, mineral oil or glycerin.
+If you need something more effective to soften the wax and avoid the need to dig deep into the ear canal, you can use some home remedies like baby oil, mineral oil, glycerin, or hydrogen peroxide (see our post "Is it safe to put hydrogen peroxide in your ears").
 Using an eyedropper, apply a few drops (5-10) of warm oil or glycerin in the ear canal.
 This should soften the ear wax and help it work it’s way out naturally or make it easier to flush out.

 How do you completely clean your ears?

 If your problem isn’t serious, but you do feel like you have too much earwax buildup, you can gently clean the outside of your ears.
 Just use a washcloth.
 You also can try putting a few drops of baby oil, hydrogen peroxide, mineral oil, or glycerin in your ear to soften the wax.

 A modern approach to earwax removal is to use a digital otoscope with a wax removal attachment.
 ScopeAround makes a number of devices that are safe to use because you can see inside your ear the entire time you are using the device.
 You can’t see what you are doing if you poke your ear with a Q-Tip.
 Digital otoscopes have integrated LED lights to illuminate the ear canal and help the tip of the otoscope avoid your eardrum.
 Ear wax removal is easy to do because a soft silicone-tipped spoon attaches to the end of the otoscope and that combined with the camera gives you the perfect tool to scrape out pieces of earwax.